Payday loans in Quebec

 - Resettlement Assistance Program provides financial assistance to refugees and protected persons for accommodations, essential clothing, household effects and living expenses.

-- Disability Income Support helps people with disabilities who are in financial need pay for living expenses, like food and housing.
+- Disability Income Support helps those with disabilities who are in financial need pay for living expenses, like food and housing.

 Local financial institutions

-There are a number of credit unions and local banks that may offer short-term loans for a fraction of the cost of regular payday lenders pricing.
+There are a number of credit unions and local banks that may offer short-term loans for a fraction of the cost of regular payday loans.
 Some financial institutions also offer credit builder loans, which come in small amounts and can help you improve your credit score by reporting every on-time repayment you make to credit bureaus.
+Once you build up your credit score, you’ll be eligible for much more competitive and affordable financial products.

 If you’re struggling with your personal finances, you might want to also consider enrolling in a credit counselling program.
 These can help you make a budget and manage your debts.

-If you’re interested in applying for a short-term loan in Quebec, you’ll need to meet the following eligibility criteria:
+If you’re interested in applying for a payday loan in Quebec, you’ll need to meet the following eligibility criteria:

 - Be at least 18 years old